swan-io/react-native-browser/README.md

   controlTintColor: "#000", // in-app browser buttons color
   onOpen: () => {
     // fired on browser opened
-    // useful to switch the StatusBar color
+    // useful to switch the StatusBar color, for example },
-  },
   onClose: (url) => {
     // fired on browser closed